How to solve the "problem of engineers becoming too dependent on each other"? Discussing operational issues

 Someone who can properly perform non-personalized tasks

-To ensure the continuity of operations,how to de-personalize tasks that currently rely on specific individuals.
-What isthe challenge lies in"regular engineers who can use their expertise to bridge the gap between those who rely on specific individuals and those who do not."most needed are
+To ensure the continuity of operations, the challenge lies in how to de-personalize tasks that currently rely on specific individuals.
+What is most needed are "regular engineers who can use their expertise to bridge the gap between those who rely on specific individuals and those who do not."

 1. Logical ability: Emphasize and practice logical correctness